-An excellent book to help you prepare for the exam is "Encyclopedia of Counseling: Master Review and Tutorial for the National Counselor Examination and State counseling Exams" by Howard Rosenthal.
-One copy is in our browsing collection and can circulate for 2 weeks and the other copy is in our reference collection of Penfield Library.
+An excellent book to help you prepare for the exam is "Encyclopedia of Counseling: Master Review and Tutorial for the National Counselor Examination and State Sounseling Exams" by Howard Rosenthal.
+One copy is in our browsing collection and can circulate for two weeks and the other copy is in our reference collection of Penfield Library.

-Cost: See NBCC web site for current test fee.
+Cost: See the NBCC web site for current test fee.

 Time allotment: Students are allowed four hours to complete the CPCE examination.

-To Register: The CPCE is administered twice a year (typically April and October) by the Counseling and Psychological Services Department at a site on the main SUNY Oswego campus.
+To register: The CPCE is administered twice a year (typically April and October) by the Counseling and Psychological Services Department at a site on the main SUNY Oswego campus.
 Signup sheets will be available in room 321 Mahar Hall.
 Deadline dates for each administration will be posted.
-Payment is due at time of sign-up; students must submit a bank check or money order payable to the Center for Credentialling & Education, Inc. Click here for exam dates and further registration information.
+Payment is due at time of sign-up; students must submit a bank check or money order payable to the Center for Credentialling & Education, Inc. View exam dates and further registration information.